 Indeed, it was by putting this principle of generous grace into action that the victorious United States helped rebuild the societies and economies of its erstwhile enemies, Germany and Japan.
 I am referring, of course, to the Marshall Plan.

-My personal Marshall Plan works like this: If I feel hurt or offended by a friend, I don’t react in the moment.
+My personal Marshall Plan works like this: If I feel hurt or offended by a friend, I don’t react at the moment.
 If the infraction is not too severe, I file it away and carry on as graciously as possible.
 If it is, I convey my thoughts using forthright and compassionate words.

 Sometimes, the differences are irreconcilable.
 In that case, I also state what needs to happen for the relationship to be repaired.
 In this way, at the very least, the person knows exactly why there is conflict and they know how they can fix the issue through compromise, communication, or some other form of healing.
 Agree to disagree, but do so agreeably.

 Finally, it is helpful to remind myself that I may have unknowingly hurt a friend.
-So, a consistent practice of open dialogue has the potential to empower my friend to express her views and seek wholeness.
+So, consistent practice of open dialogue has the potential to empower my friend to express her views and seek wholeness.

 As for my friend who had worried that I was miffed at her, I reassured her that my response had been delayed for no other reason than that I had become caught up in other tasks.
 In addition, I told her I appreciated her reaching out because I would not want her to feel anxious.
-Lastly, I told her that, in the event of conflict, I would not resort to cancelling without having at least one conversation to clear the clog in our friendship.
+Lastly, I told her that, in the event of a conflict, I would not resort to canceling without having at least one conversation to clear the clog in our friendship.
 The antidote to the impulse to cancel or “ghost” a person, at least on the personal level, is to always keep the door of honest and compassionate communication open.